dagibbins186/World_Weather_Analysis/README.md

 # Project Overview
-This analysis examines weather patterns across the world.
+This code examines weather patterns across the world.
+Users enter input statements to filter the data for their weather preferences, which is used to identify potential travel destinations and nearby hotels.